marcuscaisey/lox/test/README.md

 # Test Suite

-golox and loxfmt are tested against a suite of test files defined under [testdata](testdata). golox is tested by running each test file and comparing the output with the expected output defined in the file. loxfmt is tested by formatting each test file and asserting that the contents of the file are unchanged.
+golox and loxfmt are tested against a suite of test files defined under [testdata](testdata).

+golox is tested by running each test file and comparing the output with the expected output defined in the file. golox with the -hints flag is also tested in the same way.

+loxfmt is tested by formatting each test file and asserting that the contents of the file are unchanged.

 ## Test File Format